onlycs/jasmine/README.md

 # The Jasmine Programming Language

 I don't like java.
 The problem arises when my AP CS course forces me to use it.
-In retaliation, I created this -- a buggy Rust to Java transpiler.
+In retaliation, I created this -- a Rust to Java compiler.

 ## Features